-Dr. David Montague is the Director of Online Education at the University of Arkansas at Little Rock and is a tenured Full Professor of Criminal Justice.
+Dr. David Montague Dr. David R. Montague is the Director of Online Learning and Faculty Mentoring at the University of Arkansas at Little Rock; and is a tenured, Full Professor of Criminal Justice.
 In this role, he oversees all aspects related to administration and innovation for online learning at the university and the university’s program to mentor new faculty out of the Office of the Provost.
 He earned a PhD at Howard University in Political Science, an MA at The George Washington University in Crime and Commerce, and a BA at Morehouse College in Political Science.

 Dr. Montague completed federal investigations for fourteen years in law enforcement and intelligence capacities working for the United States Drug Enforcement Administration (DEA) as a federal drug diversion investigator, the United States JFK Assassination Records Review Board (ARRB) as the Senior Investigator (i.e. head of the investigations unit), and as a consultant on national security matters with US Investigations Services, Inc. He has lectured on Asset Forfeiture at the FBI Academy in Quantico, Virginia and was a member of the founding faculty of the PhD Program in Organizational Leadership at the University of Maryland Eastern Shore.

 Dr. Montague is active in the community volunteering as a deputy sheriff in Arkansas, participating in a rehabilitation program at three prisons, and has served on several discipline-related boards; one of them being the board of directors for the Academy of Criminal Justice Sciences, one of the largest national associations for criminal justice educators.